MTrawinska/Fun-with-Python-3.5-/README.md

-# Fun-with-Python-3.5-
+# Show weather (API)

-This is a simple Python file intended to show basic weather conditions in selected city across globe and based on parameters propose corny, random joke.
+Simple Python file intended to show basic weather conditions in selected city across globe.
+Based on weather indicators it propose random joke.

-Installed and required modules: Python 3.5+, requests
+Installed and required modules: Python 3.5+, request, json,

-Just simple and crisp project.

-Please do not copy or share without contacting.
+Just simple and crisp project.Please do not copy or share without contacting.